5 Important Investing Resolutions To Make For 2022

 This may seem trivial, but reflecting on what put you in your current situation is critical.
 If you don’t understand the habits and behaviors that put you in your current situation, then there’s a good chance you’ll find yourself right back in the same situation.
-You’ll be sitting and thinking the same things in 2022 as you are now.
+You’ll be sitting and thinking the same things next year as you are now.
 And you’ll be setting the same goals — in other words, spinning your wheels.

 Be Honest With Yourself